OrleansContrib/DesignPatterns/Hub.md

 ## Intent

-Provides clients with a single well-known observable endpoint by channeling events from multiple event sources.
+Provides clients with a single well-known publishing endpoint by channeling events from multiple event sources, dramatically simplifying registration and management of transient subscriptions

 ## Also Known As